Leofltt/Kairos/README.md

 To display the names of all the instruments currently loaded, run `displayIns`.

 Type
 `p "instrumentname"`
 to start an instrument and
 `s  instrumentname`
+to stop it.
-to stop it; you can also run
+You can also run
 `solo "instrumentname"`
 to solo a specific instrument or
 `silence`